Salt & Wind Travel

 The Difference Between Tequila and Mezcal

-How To Drink Mezcal
+How To Drink It

 The best way to appreciate mezcal is to sip it neat.
-Traditionally, sipping mezcal from a jicara (or small gourd) is usually accompanied by an orange slice and sal de gusano.
+Traditionally, sipping it from a jicara (or small gourd) is usually accompanied by an orange slice and sal de gusano.
 Sal de gusano is a blend of salt, chiles, and ground larva from the maguey plant.

 How to Buy Mezcal

-Now that you know the basics of mezcal transport yourself straight to Mexico with each sip at home (either neat or in one of our cocktail recipes like this charred mango ancho mezcal margarita).
+Now that you know the basics of mezcal, transport yourself straight to Mexico with each sip at home (either neat or in one of our cocktail recipes like this charred mango ancho mezcal margarita).

 Day Trips From Oaxaca City